Disruption Is Easy When You Think About It

 Despite the fact that bone broth is one of the simplest things that you can make (fill a slow cooker with bones, water, vinegar & salt, then run 24 hours for chicken, 48 hours for beef, then strain and enjoy) it’s also absolutely nothing new.

 Bone broth is soup stock.
 Cooks have been making soup stock since the dawn of cooking, and the term “broth” existed way before it was written down in the proverb “Too many cooks spoil the broth’ recorded in Sir Balthazar Gerbier’s “Three Chief Principals of Magnificent Building, 1665.”

 Back to thinking disruption.
-As you can see from these examples, some “disruptive new products” are simply rebrands and redesigns of things that have come before, appealing to a whole new generation who may have never heard of these things before.
+As you can see from these examples, some “disruptive new products” simply rebrand and redesign of things that have come before, appealing to a whole new generation who may have never heard of these things before.
 If you think about it, those of us older folks who have seen these things before may have a leg up on introducing old as new products.
-In the same way, you can introduce boring things in one country as innovation in another, and boring things from company X as innovation to company Y.
+In the same way, you can introduce boring things in one country as innovations in another and boring things from company X as innovations to company Y.

 This is but one of many ways in order to think disruptively.
 In future posts, we’ll get into more detail on that.

 Your current assignment: look at your current stable of products, or maybe products you launched in the past and discontinued.
 Now may be just the right time to bring them back, updated and redesigned for a whole new market and generation.
 Easy, right?

 Me, I’m waiting for the Pet Rock and the Virtual Boy.